 IMDA will presume that an Acquiring Party that becomes a 12% Controller of a Designated Telecommunication Licensee is not likely to have the ability to exercise Effective Control over that Designated Telecommunication Licensee.
 Therefore, IMDA will presume that such an acquisition is not likely to constitute a Consolidation.
 However, in certain circumstances, an Acquiring Party that becomes a 12% Controller of a Designated Telecommunication Licensee could have the ability to use its Voting Shares or Voting Power in a manner that would substantially lessen competition or in a manner that is contrary to the public interest.
-For example, an Acquiring Party that becomes a 12% Controller in two competing Designated Telecommunication Licensees could use its Voting Shares or Voting Power to facilitate anti-competitive coordination between the two competing Designated Telecommunication Licensees.
+For example, an Acquiring Party that becomes a 12% Controller in two competing Designated Telecommunication Licensees.

-- (a) Pursuant to Section 32B(5) of the Telecommunications Act, no person shall, without obtaining the prior written approval of IMDA to do so, become, whether through a series of transactions over a period of time or otherwise, a 12% Controller of a Designated Telecommunication Licensee. - For this purpose, every Acquiring Party and the Designated Telecommunication Licensee must seek IMDA's approval in connection with such Acquiring Party acquiring Voting Shares or Voting Power that results in such Acquiring Party becoming a 12% Controller of the Designated Telecommunication Licensee. - (b) Where written approval has been granted by IMDA to a person to become a 12% Controller of a Designated Telecommunication Licensee, such person is not required to seek IMDA's approval for any further acquisition of Voting Shares or Voting Power unless such an acquisition results in such person becoming a 30% Controller of the Designated Telecommunication Licensee. constitutes a Consolidation with the otherwise Telecommunication Licensee.
+(a) Pursuant to Section 38(5) of the Telecommunications Act, no person shall, without obtaining the prior written approval of IMDA to do so, become, whether through a series of transactions over a period of time or otherwise, a 12% Controller of a Designated Telecommunication Licensee.

+For this purpose, every Acquiring Party and the Designated Telecommunication Licensee must seek IMDA's approval in connection with such Acquiring Party acquiring Voting Shares or Voting Power that results in such Acquiring Party becoming a 12% Controller of the Designated Telecommunication Licensee.

+Where written approval has been granted by IMDA to a person to become a (b) 12% Controller of a Designated Telecommunication Licensee, such person is not required to seek IMDA's approval for any further acquisition of Voting Shares or Voting Power unless such an acquisition results in such person becoming a 30% Controller of the Designated Telecommunication Licensee, otherwise constitutes a Consolidation with the Designated or Telecommunication Licensee.
 If requested by IMDA in writing, the Designated Telecommunication Licensee must notify IMDA within seven days of each further acquisition of Voting Shares or Voting Power by such person, provided that such person does not become a 30% Controller of the Designated Telecommunication Licensee, or otherwise enters into a Consolidation with the Designated Telecommunication Licensee.
 The written notifications must state the percentage of Voting Shares or Voting Power in the Designated Telecommunication Licensee that such person held or controlled prior to the acquisition and the percentage of Voting Shares or Voting Power in the Designated Telecommunication Licensee that such person has further acquired.